 Price per delegate

-£403.00 (exc VAT) per delegate including C&G registration, certification and lunch.
-Excludes accommodation.
+£383.00 (exc VAT) per delegate including C&G accreditation.
+Excludes accommodation and lunch.

 All courses are booked subject to our standard terms and conditions for the provision of training, which include our policy on course cancellation.